bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 </script>
 ```

-The snipped uses the [`Viewer#importXML`](https://github.com/bpmn-io/bpmn-js/blob/master/lib/Viewer.js#L147) API to display a pre-loaded BPMN 2.0 diagram.
+The snippet uses the [`Viewer#importXML`](https://github.com/bpmn-io/bpmn-js/blob/master/lib/Viewer.js#L147) API to display a pre-loaded BPMN 2.0 diagram.
 Importing a diagram is asynchronous and, once finished, the viewer notifies us via a callback about the results.

-After import we may access various diagram services via [`Viewer#get`](https://github.com/bpmn-io/bpmn-js/blob/master/lib/Viewer.js#L246).
-In the snippet above we interact with the [`Canvas`](https://github.com/bpmn-io/diagram-js/blob/master/lib/core/Canvas.js#L77) to fit the diagram to the currently available viewport size.
+After import, we may access various diagram services via [`Viewer#get`](https://github.com/bpmn-io/bpmn-js/blob/master/lib/Viewer.js#L246).
+In the snippet above, we interact with the [`Canvas`](https://github.com/bpmn-io/diagram-js/blob/master/lib/core/Canvas.js#L77) to fit the diagram to the currently available viewport size.

 Often times it is more practical to load the BPMN 2.0 diagram dynamically via AJAX.
-This can be accomplished using plain JavaScript (as seen below) or via utility libraries such as [jQuery](https://api.jquery.com/jQuery.get) that provide more convenient APIs.
+This can be accomplished using plain JavaScript (as seen below) or via utility libraries such as [jQuery](https://api.jquery.com/jQuery.get), which provide more convenient APIs.

 ```html
 <script>